OfficeDev/office-store-docs/docs/partner-center-faq.md

 All other products will not be migrated.
 These are legacy products that are no longer supported in Seller Dashboard.

-### How can I get started as an Office solutions developer?
+### How can I get started as a Microsoft 365 app developer?

 To get started, [open a developer account](open-a-developer-account.md) in Partner Center.
 For details about how to build Office solutions, see the following: